bmaupin/micro-beyond-earth/docs/development.md

 1. Go to the _Mods_ menu
 1. Check the mod to enable it

-   ⓘ The mod should be unchecked to show that it has changed
+   ⓘ The mod should be unchecked to show that it has changed.
+If the mod was previously unchecked and you're not sure if the mod has been updated, you can check the box to enable the mod, run the command again, and you you should see that the mod is unchecked when it's been updated.

 ## Troubleshooting